opencontainers/runc/README.md

 `runc` currently supports the Linux platform with various architecture support.
 It must be built with Go version 1.6 or higher in order for some features to function properly.

+In order to enable seccomp support you will need to install `libseccomp` on your platform.
+> e.g. `libseccomp-devel` for CentOS, or `libseccomp-dev` for Ubuntu

+Otherwise, if you do not want to build `runc` with seccomp support you can add `BUILDTAGS=""` when running make.

 ```bash
 # create a 'github.com/opencontainers' in your GOPATH/src
 cd github.com/opencontainers